LauraFeregotti/ParaTi-App-mobile/README.md

+//*This is a temporary repository till I finish my portafolio*//

 # ParaTi-App-mobile
-*This is a temporary repository till my portafolio is done*

 National University of La Plata, Multimedia Design